 This year by planning ahead I hope to find a balance between doing some meaningful things for my dog, whilst also sticking to my planet-friendly Christmas plan.

 Here are some of the ideas I have come up with so far.
-I have tried to focus upcyling, using items I would already have at home and activities Maya would enjoy.
+I have tried to focus on upcyling, using items I would already have at home and activities Maya would enjoy.

 image: Anna Gregory